 10. Hazelnut Crunch by Bakening

 Bakening’s best-selling hazelnut crunch cookies are made with organic coconut sugar, which is a better alternative for people on a diabetic diet.
-You can buy their hazelnut crunch and choco hazelnut crunch in a limited edition bundle for Chinese New Year on Bakening’s website.
+You can buy their choco hazelnut crunch in a limited edition bundle for Chinese New Year on Bakening’s website.

 11. Five Elements Oat Cookies by Delcie’s